 - Any grain (such as quinoa, lentils, oats, and barley)

 - Dried pasta

-Shopping at warehouse stores such as Costco and Sam’s Club can also help you save on gas by enabling you to combine errands.
+Shopping at big warehouse stores such as Sam’s Club and Costco can also help you save on gas by enabling you to combine errands.
 Nielsen reports that when gas was high in 2008, 29% of consumers shopped more at warehouse stores to avoid making multiple trips.

 Bulk foods can do more than help you save money in the short term; they can also be an important part of your emergency long-term food pantry.
 A stockpile of non-perishable food can help feed your family during a hurricane or long-term power outage.
 It can also be a life preserver if you or your spouse lose your job or fall ill.

 8. Eat Less Meat & Stock Up on Vegetables

 Another way to offset rising gas prices, and the resulting higher food prices, is to eat less meat and dairy products.
 Eating a vegetarian diet can save you quite a bit of money.
 TIME estimates that vegetarians save at least $750 per year more than their meat-eating counterparts.

 Reducing or eliminating meat from your diet is also healthier.
 Harvard Health states that eating a Mediterranean diet, which has an emphasis on plants with a sparing use of meat, is known to be associated with a longer life and reduced risk for several chronic illnesses.

 Even cutting meat from your diet one day per week adds up to significant savings throughout the month, which could help offset what you’re spending on gas.
 The global movement Meatless Monday states that the average family could save $80 to $100 per month simply by skipping meat one day per week.